JohanO/MassTransitDemo/ReadMe.md

 ### TrafficLightServer
 The traffic light server handles traffic lights.
-Each light has an id-number and a state that according to the following state diagram.
+Each light has an id-number and a state according to the following state diagram.

 ![State machine](TrafficLightStateMachine.png)